Prushka/Recipe-Fullstack/backend/README.md

 }
 ```
 * You should store `624ce45ffe32ba5548849c0d.png` as thumbnail or avatar
-* This file will be stored as is.
+* This file string will be stored as is.
 However, on return, this field will become `BASE_URL/file/624ce45ffe32ba5548849c0d.png`
 * You'll be able to access that file from the previous link (e.g., [https://express.csc309.muddy.ca/file/624cd3a0fe32ba5548849b86.jpeg](https://express.csc309.muddy.ca/file/624cd3a0fe32ba5548849b86.jpeg)).

 ## Error Handling